junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 # ALLERGIC REACTIONS

-An allergy is a disturbance or reaction that affects only certain persons when things they are sensitive or allergic to are
+An allergy is a disturbance or reaction that affects only certain persons when things they are sensitive or allergic to are:

   • breathed in

   • eaten

   • injected

   • or touch the skin

 Allergic reactions, which can be mild or very serious, include:

   • itching rashes, lumpy patches, or hives ([page 203](#page-203))

   • runny nose and itching or burning eyes (hay fever, [page 165](#page-165))

   • irritation in the throat, difficulty breathing, or asthma (see next page) • allergic shock ([page 70](#page-70))

   • diarrhea (in children allergic to milka rare cause of diarrhea, [page 156](#page-156))

 An allergy is not an infection and cannot be passed from one person to another.
 However, children of allergic parents also tend to have allergies.